MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/tutorial.md

 ### 2.4.
 Display wallet information

-Once connected, the wallet's name, address, and icon can be displayed in your dApp.
+The wallet's name, address, and icon can be displayed in your dapp.
 This provides visual feedback to the user, confirming which wallet they are using.

 Here's a basic example of how to update the UI with the connected wallet's details: